9 Weeks Pregnant Ultrasound Scan

 If the foetus does have a serious problem, you can take time to think through your choices.
 They may include termination of pregnancy, preparing for a baby who might have special needs, or in extremely rare cases, carrying out a surgery on the foetus.

-First-trimester ultrasound scans are extremely important to rule out problems and confirm a healthy pregnancy.
+Ultrasound scans are extremely important to rule out problems and confirm a healthy pregnancy.
 So do not skip any.
 Go for ultrasound scans, get everything checked, and have a healthy and safe pregnancy!

 Previous Week: 8 Weeks Pregnant Ultrasound